cunarist/rinf/documentation/docs/frequently-asked-questions.md

 ### What happens when a panic occurs in Rust?

-A Rust panic does not crash the app.
-It just terminates the local async task that it has been occurred in.
-You don't need to worry about the app stability because of Rust panics.
-When a panic occurs, the information will kindly be shown in the CLI if it's debug mode.
+A Rust panic doesn't crash the app; it simply cancels the spawned async task.
+You don't need to worry about app stability due to Rust panics.
+When a panic occurs, the information will be displayed in the CLI if the app is running in debug mode.